 The Walker Fire Control was introduced in 1948 and is found in over 5 million Remington brand firearms.
-According to the lawsuit, the Defendants have been aware of the Walker Fire Controls design flaws since before the product was placed into commerce.
-The suit states that the Defendants have known since 1979 that at least 1 percent of all Model 700 Rifles would trick, allowing them to fire unexpectedly without a trigger pull.
-The lawsuit alleges, however, that this percentage is vastly understated because the trick condition has to do with the design defects inherent in the Walker Fire Control, and therefore all Model 700 rifles and all other firearm that utilize this design have a risk of firing without a trigger pull.
+According to the lawsuit, the Defendants have been aware of the Walker Fire Control' design flaws since before the product was placed into commerce.
+The suit states that the Defendants have known since 1979 that at least 1 percent of all Model 700 Rifles would "trick,"allowing them to fire unexpectedly without a trigger pull.
+The lawsuit alleges, however, that this percentage is vastly understated because the "trick condition"has to do with the design defects inherent in the Walker Fire Control, and therefore all Model 700 rifles and all other firearm that utilize this design have a risk of firing without a trigger pull.

 The lawsuit points out the fact that the Remington Rifle Model 600, which also used the Walker Fire Control, was recalled after a large settlement was awarded to an accident victim in 1978.
 Remington recalled the Model 600 series once the media widely publicized the alleged malfunctions associated with the Walker Fire Control and the settlement amount.
 According to the complaint, the recalled Model 600 series exhibited the exact forms of safety related malfunctions as the Model 700.
 In 1975, Remington audited 615 Model 600 rifles and found that 55.9 percent of them failed.
 However, the suit states that the Defendants failed to warn, retrofit or recall the effected rifles until after the widely-publicized settlement in 1978.
 The lawsuit alleges that, despite the fact that the Model 700 rifles employ the same fire control system as the Model 600 series; the Defendants have not recalled all Model 700 rifles.